 For this Highbury family garden, we designed a tactile, fun zone to extend a play area for two boys, where variation in grass height and tone infused a touch of outdoor playfulness.
 In garden settings, it's best to include a compacted, granular sub-base to produce a solid, well-drained surface, where edges fastened to a wooden framework retain stability.
 Kiln-dried sand, brushed evenly into grass fibres, provides a clean finish – a practice we often utilise within roof terrace landscapes, family gardens and golf putting greens.

-In this Mayfair courtyard patio, the design extends functionality for the whole family, where we crafted an asymmetrical composition by utilising an artificial grass verge highlighting a white, tiled patio.
-The minimalist layout enhances movement, producing a play area for two boys, while an elegant stretch of green grass frames the Box hedging, augmenting a layered detail design palette of tactile, jade hues, and forms an integral part in a sequence of well-balanced patio ideas.
+In this Mayfair courtyard garden, a low maintenance design extends functionality for the whole family, where we crafted an asymmetrical composition by utilising an artificial grass verge highlighting a white, tiled patio.
+The minimalist layout enhances movement, producing a play area for two boys, while an elegant stretch of grass underlines Box hedging linearity, augmenting a layered detail design palette of tactile jade hues to complete a sequence of integral patio ideas.